 To ensure the best practice quality possible, I am engaged in attending the following trainings and professional activities:

-Clinical Supervision: It consists of the therapist meeting regularly with another psychotherapist, with training in the skills of supervision, to discuss casework and other professional issues (every month);
+Clinical Supervision: Once a month I meet with another psychotherapist, with training in the skills of supervision, to discuss casework and other professional issues;

-Intervision: It consists of the therapist meeting regularly with other psychotherapists colleagues to discuss casework and other professional issues (every month);
+Intervision: Once a month I meet with other colleagues to discuss casework and other professional issues;

 Mindfulness Yoga Training (in 2021-2022);